Interview Query

 Here are some medium SQL questions for data analysts:

-11. Find the 3 lowest-paid employees that have completed at least 2 projects.
+31. Find the 3 lowest-paid employees who have completed at least 2 projects.

 Given tables employees, employee_projects, and projects, find the 3 lowest-paid employees that have completed at least 2 projects.